lossanna/RestoreNet/README.md

 To understand more about data wrangling, see folder-specific READMEs.

 ## Scripts
 Scripts include date of creation and last update, as well as a purpose statement, and any major takeaways.
+Scripts numbered `XX.15_` are deprecated.

 # Workflow for current analysis
 Scripts should be run in order of number in name.